Runchuan-BU/Video-AI-Segmenter/product-thinking.md

 **Permissions:**
 - View the video and its timeline
 - Create and edit segments (time range + summary description)
+- Save results as new analysis versions
-- Cannot edit or comment on others' segments
+- Cannot comment on or delete any segment

 **UI Implications:**
-- Display segment list
+- Display editable segment list
 - Allow jumping to timestamps
+- “Start Analysis” and “Save” buttons
-- Text area to add/edit summary
+- Text area for editing summaries

 ---